 The duty cycle percentage should be maintained from cycle to cycle in a well-designed, low noise PCB implementation.
 Variation in the duty cycle at a subharmonic rate can suggest noise pickup at the current or voltage sensing inputs or inadequate loop compensation.
 Overcompensation of the loop can be used to tame a poor PC layout if regulator bandwidth optimization is not required.
-Only after each controller is checked for its individual performance should both controllers be turned on at the same time.
-A particularly difficult region of operation is when one controller channel is nearing its current comparator trip point when the other channel is turning on its top MOSFET.
-This occurs around 50% duty cycle on either channel due to the phasing of the internal clocks and may cause minor duty cycle jitter.
+Only after each controller is checked for its individual performance should all controllers be turned on at the same time.
+A particularly difficult region of operation is when one controller channel is nearing its current comparator trip point when another channel is turning on its top MOSFET.
+This occurs around 33% and 66% duty cycle on a channel in triple mode, due to the phasing of the internal clocks and may cause minor duty cycle jitter.

-Reduce $V{IN}$ from its nominal level to verify operation of the regulator in dropout.
-Check the operation of the undervoltage lockout circuit by further lowering $V{IN}$ while monitoring the outputs to verify operation.
+Reduce V{IN} from its nominal level to verify operation of the regulator in dropout.
+Check the operation of the undervoltage lockout circuit by further lowering V{IN} while monitoring the outputs to verify operation.

 Investigate whether any problems exist only at higher output currents or only at higher input voltages.
 If problems coincide with high input voltages and low output currents, look for capacitive coupling between the BOOST, SW, TG, and possibly BG connections and the sensitive voltage and current pins.
 The capacitor placed across the current sensing pins needs to be placed immediately adjacent to the pins of the IC.
 This capacitor helps to minimize the effects of differential noise injection due to high frequency capacitive coupling.
-If problems are encountered with high current output loading at lower input voltages, look for inductive coupling between CIN, Schottky and the top MOSFET components to the sensitive current and voltage sensing traces.
+If problems are encountered with high current output loading at lower input voltages, look for inductive coupling between C{IN} , Schottky and the top MOSFET components to the sensitive current and voltage sensing traces.
 In addition, investigate common ground path voltage pickup between these components and the SGND pin of the IC.